Rena Joyce denies 'callous' murder of partner, gives evidence at own trial

 "You seem to be more concerned about what was going to happen to you."

-Joyce agreed with Currie "to a certain extent" then reeled off that she was "very ill" when she handed herself in and had not eaten or slept for 10-14 days and there could have been "a bit of confusion" around her story.
+Joyce agreed with Currie "to a certain extent" then reeled off that she was "very ill" when she handed herself in and had not eaten or slept for 10 to 14 days and there could have been "a bit of confusion" around her story.

 "I loved Martin, I always loved Martin and I've always stood by him ... but I can't change him," she said.